 Jesus had a Problem with Religion

-(Ver 1.1) Many try to classify Christianity as a religion, but it is not a religion, it is a relationship.
+(Ver 1.2) Many try to classify Christianity as a religion, but it is not a religion, it is a relationship.
 You either know God or you don’t or more importantly God knows you or He doesn’t.
-In Luke 12:25, Jesus tells a story of those that are standing on the outside crying out “Lord, Lord”.
+In Luke 13:25, Jesus tells a story of those that are standing on the outside crying out “Lord, Lord”.
 Jesus tells them “Depart, I know ye not”.
-What a sad story of people who thought they did everything right, but didn’t know God and more importantly weren’t known by God.
+What a sad story of people who thought they did everything right but didn’t know God and more importantly weren’t known by God.

 Religion has always been man’s attempt to please a God they do not know.
 Most of the time religion involves strict rules of thou shalt not do this and that.
-Many religions people punish themselves, do with out things, even hurt themselves by beating their bodies with chains or other crazy things.
+Many religions people punish themselves, do without things, even hurt themselves by beating their bodies with chains or other crazy things.
 All in an attempt to make themselves worthy of something that God has already given to them for free.
 But religious people go so far above and beyond that simple definition and description.
 There are religious people probably sitting next to in church.
 Full of themselves and how good they are.
 They are so much better than you and I. Try to teach them something new and they scream heretic, hearsay, garbage, junk.
 They close their minds, ears and eyes to the truth and are content with what they think they know.
 Happy to live in ignorance and remain ignorant.
-You probably noticed I take after Jesus, I confront religious people straight on, I’m not trying to please everybody with a watered down teaching that just let’s everyone do as they please.
-Jesus wasn’t like that and you shouldn’t be like that.
+You probably noticed I take after Jesus, I confront religious people straight on, I’m not trying to please everybody with a watered-down teaching that just let’s everyone do as they please.
+Jesus wasn’t like that, and we shouldn’t be like that.
 Jesus would commune with sinners, eat with tax collectors and call religious people idiots.
-Ok, idiots was my interpretation of some of His strong words.
-Love those that will let you into the houses of their hearts, but confront those who say that you are wrong to do that.
+Ok, I admit idiots, was my interpretation of some of His strongest words.
+Love all of those that will open and let you into the doors of their hearts but confront those religious types of people who say that we are wrong in doing that.